Built-in Words #

 ok ▂

-return unbiased random MAC address ( - result )
+returns false or the MAC address string ( s - result )

 Example: